single-cell-data/SOMA/brainstorming.md

 The goal of SOMA (“stack of matrices, annotated”) is a flexible, extensible, and open-source API providing access to annotated, 2D matrix data stored in multiple underlying formats and systems.
 The vision for this API family includes:

 - support access to persistent, cloud-resident datasets,
-- enable use within popular data science environments (eg, R, Python), using the tools of that environment (eg, Python Pandas integration),
+- enable use within popular data science environments (e.g., R, Python), using the tools of that environment (e.g., Python Pandas integration),
 - enable access to data aggregations much larger than single-host main memory
-- provide a building block for higher-level API that may embody domain-specific conventions or schema around annotated 2D matrices (eg, a cell "atlas").
+- provide a building block for higher-level API that may embody domain-specific conventions or schema around annotated 2D matrices (e.g., a cell "atlas").

 The SOMA data model is centered on annotated 2-D matrices, conceptually similar to commonly used single-cell 'omics data structures including Seurat Assay, Bioconductor SingleCellExperiment, and ScanPy AnnData.
 Where possible, the SOMA API attempts to be general purpose and agnostic to the specifics of any given environment, or to the specific conventions of the Single Cell scientific ecosystem.

 SOMA is an abstract _API specification_, with the goal of enabling multiple concrete API implementations within different computing environments and data storage systems.
 SOMA does not specify an at-rest serialization format or underlying storage system.

 This document is attempting to codify the abstract, language-neutral SOMA data model and functional operations.
 Other specifications will document specific language bindings and particular storage system implementations.
-Where the term `language-specific SOMA specification` is used below, it implies a specification of the SOMA API as it is presented in a given language or computing environment (eg, the SOMA Python API), common across all storage engine implementations in that language.
+Where the term `language-specific SOMA specification` is used below, it implies a specification of the SOMA API as it is presented in a given language or computing environment (e.g., the SOMA Python API), common across all storage engine implementations in that language.

 # Data Model